sjdv1982/seamless/sphinx/source/transformer.md

 # Transformers

 Transformers perform a data transformation (computation), with cells as input, and one cell as the output.
 The source code of the transformation is an additional input.
 In principle, transformations can be in any programming language.
-Transformations in Python, IPython, bash, or a compiled language (C, C++ or Fortran) are supported directly.
-You can add your own languages as well.

 Transformers must be bound to a context. `ctx.tf = Transformer()` creates a new transformer `ctx.tf`, bound to context `ctx`.